d2si-oss/d2si-oss.github.io/_posts/2017-05-05-deep-dive-into-docker-overlay-networks-part-2.md

 The Docker daemon automatically populates ARP and FDB tables based on information received through the Gossip protocol via Serf, and relies on ARP proxying by the VLXAN interface.
-However, VXLAN also proposes other options for discovery.
+However, VXLAN also gives us other options for discovery.

 ### Point-to-point resolution
 When VXLAN is configured with the "remote <IP>" option, it sends all unknown